Hamilton Net Income From Continuing Ops from 2010 to 2026

 0.0536

 Please note, there is a significant difference between Hamilton Insurance's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if Hamilton Insurance is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, Hamilton Insurance's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+Conversely, Hamilton Insurance's market price signifies the transaction level at which participants voluntarily complete trades.